US Congress Proposes Hull Coating Upgrades for Navy Fleet

 The US House of Representatives has passed legislation to modernize the hull coatings of US Navy ships by 2028.

-The proposal aims to remove the traditional copper-based antifouling coatings of the naval fleet due to deteriorating effects on the vehicles and the maritime environment.
+The proposal aims to remove the traditional copper-based antifouling coatings of the naval fleet due to deteriorating effects on the vessels and the maritime environment.

-Submitted through the Servicemember Quality of Life Improvement and National Defense Authorization Act for Fiscal Year 2025, the initiative also requests a corresponding evaluation of biological adhesion, corrosion, and degradation to vessels, environmental harm caused by shedding and leaching of coating, and effects on fuel efficiency and speed.
+The initiative also requests a corresponding evaluation of biological adhesion, corrosion, and degradation to the craft, environmental harm caused by shedding and leaching of coating, and effects on fuel efficiency and speed.

 “Not later than one year after the date of the enactment of this Act, the Secretary of Defense shall conduct an assessment to evaluate the feasibility of moving away from copper-based antifouling coatings,” a statement from the House said.